Author: Lem Chuck Moth

 Soon the girl gave birth to a hundred eggs that hatched into a hundred male and female children: fifty went to live in the plains, and fifty stayed in the mountains with their parents.

-The story that involves the interference of a god in the establishment of Austroasiatic societies reflects the association of higher spiritual divinity in the development of Southeast Asia.
+The story that involves the interference of a god in the establishment of Austroasiatic societies reflects the association of higher spirit in the development of Southeast Asia.
 The story was later echoed in many places of the mainland with the Austroasiatic Culture being spread by the grand children of the god Bok Kei on both the plain and the hilltops.
-This God's intervention could also explain the pre-historical presence of the Austroasiatic societies at the Himalayasn footsteps by the existence of the Austroasiatic language still spoken in small communities of the region.
+This God's intervention could also explain their pre-historical presence at the Himalayan footsteps by the existence of the Austroasiatic language still spoken in small communities of the region.
 Although sparingly distributed among the Dravidian and Tibeto-burman tongues some Austroasiatic tribes still subsisted.

 THE FLOOD MYTH

 Among many theories that explain the presence of the Austroasiatic people in the highest place of the continent, the flood theory was yet to be proved but had been increasingly supported by many modern scholars (Eden: Wet Feet: The drowning of Sundaland: pp. 80-81).
 The theory suggested that Southeast Asia had once been flooded by a catastrophic event that forced the Hoabinhian tribes to seek higher ground.
 Evidences show that the flood was extensive enough to cover-up a vast area around the Himalayas mountain.
-Both the Austroasiatic and Austronesian tribes were affected and the survivors retained tell tales about the flood to pass-on to the next generation.
+Evidences show that all the Hoabinhian tribes were affected and the survivors retained tell tales about the flood to pass-on to the next generation.
 Their stories were credible enough for us to support the Southeast Asian flood theory and use it as a base to validate other flood myths of the world.

 The Mnong's Journey toward the Mountaintop